Loan Payment Calculator

 No. Everything runs locally in your browser — no figures are transmitted to any server.

-What is a typical personal loan rate in the UK?
+What is a typical personal loan interest rate in the UK?

 Representative APRs for UK personal loans in 2024/25 range from about 6% (for prime borrowers, £7,500–£15,000) to 40%+ for smaller or bad-credit loans.
 The average for £10,000 over 5 years is roughly 7–9% APR.